-- $ightharpoonup \hat{H}$ cannot possibly be random (or even pseudorandom) since the adversary learns the description of \hat{H} .
-Hence, the value of that function on all inputs is immediately determined. - ▶ Given that the description of \hat{H} is given to the adversary, the adversary can query \hat{H} locally.
-How can a reduction see the queries that the adversary makes, or program it? - ▶ We do not have a clear idea of what it means for a concrete hash function to be "sufficiently good".
+- cannot possibly be random (or even pseudorandom) since the adversary learns the description of Â. Hence, the value of the function on all inputs is immediately determined. - Given that the description of \hat{H} is given to the adversary, the adversary can query \hat{H} locally.
+How can a reduction see the queries that the adversary makes, or program it? - We do not have a clear idea of what it means for a concrete hash function to be "sufficiently good".